qbit86/arborescence/src/Arborescence.Models.Specialized/README.md

                 out-neighbors: V → [V]

-`Int32AdjacencyGraph` represents a directed multigraph (permitting loops) with edges not having their own identity [1].
+`Int32AdjacencyGraph` represents a directed multigraph (permitting loops) with edges not having their own identity[^EWO].
-`Int32IncidenceGraph` represents a directed multigraph (permitting loops) with edges having their own identity [2].
+`Int32IncidenceGraph` represents a directed multigraph (permitting loops) with edges having their own identity[^EWI].

 Vertices are represented as integers and must fill the range [0.._VertexCount_).
 Edges are stored as incidence lists in contiguous spans.